open-mmlab/OpenPCDet/README.md

 ### Waymo Open Dataset Baselines
-We provide the setting of `DATA_CONFIG.SAMPLED_INTERVAL` on the Waymo Open Dataset (WOD) to subsample partial samples for training and evaluation, so you could also play with WOD by setting a smaller `DATA_CONFIG.SAMPLED_INTERVAL` if you only have limited GPU resources.
+We provide the setting of `DATA_CONFIG.SAMPLED_INTERVAL` on the Waymo Open Dataset (WOD) to subsample partial samples for training and evaluation, so you could also play with WOD by setting a smaller `DATA_CONFIG.SAMPLED_INTERVAL` even if you only have limited GPU resources.

 By default, all models are trained with **20% data (~32k frames)** of all the training samples on 8 GTX 1080Ti GPUs, and the results of each cell here are mAP/mAPH calculated by the official Waymo evaluation metrics on the **whole** validation set.